JackWellborn/Nightly-Time-Machine/README.md

 ## How
 ### To Install
-1. Download this project to a folder of your choosing.
+1. Download this project to a folder of your choosing
 2. Connect your Time Machine disk
 3. In Terminal, navigate to the project folder and run `./Enable Nightly Time Machine.sh`, which makes two changes to your computer:
-	1. Schedules a [`launchd`][] job at a specified hour to mount your Time Machine disk, run Time Machine, and then unmount your Time Machine disk.
+	1. Schedules a [`launchd`][] job at a specified hour to mount your Time Machine disk, run Time Machine, and then unmount your Time Machine disk
-	2. Adds an enty in [`/etc/fstab`][] that will prevent your Time Machine disk from automatically mounting when connected.
+	2. Adds an enty in [`/etc/fstab`][] that will prevent your Time Machine disk from automatically mounting when connected
-4. Give bash full disk access in the **Security &amp; Privacy** preference pane.
+4. Give bash full disk access in the **Security &amp; Privacy** preference pane
 	1. If the lock in the bottom lefthand corner is locked, click it to unlock.
 This will prompt you for your password.
 	2. Click the ＋ (plus) button
 	3. Type "command+shift+g" to bring forward the "Go to" prompt
 	4. Type "/bin/bash" to navigate the /bin folder and select bash
-	5. With "bash" selected, click the "Open" button to add it to the list of applications that have full disk access.
+	5. With "bash" selected, click the "Open" button to add it to the list of applications that have full disk access
 	6. Ensure the checkbox next to "bash" is checked

 <img width="764" height="665" src="https://github.com/JackWellborn/Nightly-Time-Machine/blob/main/images/security-and-privacy.png?raw=true" alt="bash with full disk access"></img>